 WHAT WE DO

-Our purpose is not just to increase the buit environment expertise within local government, it's to transform the status of public service, and support those working within it to lead the way.
-To do this we have created a unique professional placement programme specifically designed for built environment professionals and their public authority hosts.
+Our purpose is not just to increase and diversify the built environment expertise working in local government, it's to transform the status of public service, and support those working within it to lead the way.
+To do this we have created a unique professional placement programme specifically designed for built environment practitioners and their public authority hosts.
 We offer professionals currently in the private sector an attractive route into working for the public sector whilst also celebrating and capturing leading industry knowledge and sharing it across the wider sector.

 WHY WE DO IT

 We believe good public planning is fundamental for creating a built environment that is spatially, socially and economically inclusive and sustainable.
 Being a public planner - by which we mean any built environment expert working in the public sector - can be an extraordinarily rewarding and worthwhile job.
 No role is more influential in shaping the world around us for the public good.
 But there is not enough recognition of the value of public planning or its potential to do more to tackle the grand challenges facing society.

 HOW WE DO IT

 We are a not-for-profit organisation.
 Local Authorities pay the salaries of Associates and pay Public Practice a placement fee of £5,000 - £7,000 per placement.
 In addition, we receive donations from Partners which help cover the core costs of running the organisation.
 This allows us to keep our fees charged to the public sector affordable and means we don't have to ask Associates to pay to take part, helping to ensure we can attract the most diverse candidates we can.
 In 2019/20 we anticipate that 55% of our income will be from placement fees, and 45% from Partners.

 Public Practice currently has six Company Directors and two Board Observers.
 The Board delegate the day-to-day running of the organisation to a team of staff.
 In addition, as recognition of the work by two GLA employees integral to the set-up of Public Practice, they were given the honorary title 'co-founder'.